-- When there is no blood in your urine, you can resume sexual activity.
+- When there’s no blood in your urine, you can go back to having sexual activity.

 Drink at least 8 (8-ounce) glasses of liquids every day for the next few days.
 The liquids will help flush your bladder.
-This is important to help reduce the amount of bleeding you may have and to help prevent infection.
+This is important to help reduce the amount of bleeding you may have.
+It also helps prevent infection.
 You can limit how much you drink after 8:00 pm to avoid trips to the bathroom during the night.Back to top

 Your urine cytology results will be available in 3 to 4 days.
 This test will tell us if there are cancer cells in your urine.
 Usually, your doctor’s office will only call you if the test results were abnormal.
 You can see your test results in your MyMSK (patient portal) account in about 7 days, or you can call your doctor’s office to ask.